 The colleges' pension plan (CAAT) has approached a number of universities (including Queen's) with an offer to merge with their existing JSPP, which if permitted by enabling legislation could lead to a permanent solvency funding exemption.
 Ultimately, the ability for Queen’s and other single employer pension plans to transfer to a JSPP will require legislative change by the government of Ontario.

-Ultimately, a transfer to a multi-employer pension plan like CAAT will create a more sustainable pension plan with stable contributions, shared employer-employee governance, and other benefits for plan members.
+Ultimately, a transfer to a multi-employer pension plan to an existing JSPP like CAAT will create a more sustainable pension plan with stable contributions, shared employer-employee governance, and other benefits for plan members.

 It is important to note that if any of these options is eventually pursued, changes to the plan would not reduce benefits that active members have already earned, nor would there be any impact on pensions in payment.

-For more information, or to ask questions related to your specific pension situation, please contact Bob Weisnagel, Director, Pensions & Insurance, by email or by phone at ext.
+For more information, or to ask questions related to your specific pension situation, please contact Bob Weisnagel, Director, Pension Services, by email or by phone at ext.
 74184.